What is a travel coffee table book?

 Great Escapes: Enjoy the World at Your Leisure

-One look at the city-life-meets-paradise-island cover of this Great Escapes book and you’ll instantly know you’re in for a treat.
+One look at the city-life-meets-paradise-island cover of this Great Escapes book and you’ll know you’re in for a treat.
 Split into sections ranging from culture and romance to luxury travel and culinary adventures, this book has oodles of inspiration for the perfect getaway… no matter what your interests are.
-Personally, we feel this book is best for those of you looking for a long-haul trip, epic adventure or out-of-this-world honeymoon… but what’s a little daydreaming during TV ad breaks?
+We feel this book is best for those of you looking for a long-haul trip, epic adventure or out-of-this-world honeymoon… but what’s a little daydreaming during TV ad breaks?

 Lonely Planet’s Beautiful World